marcosjunior00/ToDo/README.md

 # TO DO
-Neste repositório está uma To Do List desenvolvida através do React Js para testar meus conhecimentos na linguagem e na biblioteca.
+Neste repositório está uma To Do List desenvolvida através do React Js para testar meus conhecimentos na linguagem e no framework.

 As tasks sempre estarão no local storage e existe um botão que conseguimos limpar a To Do List.